SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/Improving Model Accuracy in Image Classification.md

 ### Data Augmentation

 Neural networks are extremely data-hungry, and training them requires many training examples.
 It is, of course, only sometimes possible to have a large amount of training data.
 We can use a method called Data Augmentation to artificially expand the number of available examples.
 In essence, Data Augmentation is the process of tweaking the given examples multiple times in different ways to generate new training samples from the existing images.
-Some examples of Data Augmentation for image data include Random Flipping, Jittering Brightness/Contrast, Random Resizing, and Random Cropping.
+Some examples of Data Augmentation for image data include Random Flipping, Jittering Brightness/Contrast, Random Resizing, and Random [[../../Cropping|Cropping]].
 Some Data Augmentations are shown below.

 [IMAGE {3} Augmentation START SAMPLE]